 Professor James (Jim) Hurrell was appointed as a member of the WCRP Joint Scientific Committee (JSC) in 2019.
 Jim has previously been extensively involved in WCRP's Climate Variability and Predictability (CLIVAR) Core Project, including roles as co-chair of the Scientific Steering Group (SSG) of both U.S. and International CLIVAR, Chair of the Scientific Organizing Committee for the WCRP Open Science Conference (2011), and membership on several other CLIVAR panels.
+He was elected as an Officer of the JSC at the 40th Session of the JSC, in May 2019.

 Jim joined Colorado State University faculty in September 2018 as the Scott Presidential Chair in Environmental Science and Engineering and a professor in the Department of Atmospheric Science.
 He is a former director of the National Center for Atmospheric Research (NCAR) in Boulder, CO, where he was a Senior Scientist in the Climate and Global Dynamics Laboratory (CGD).
 He is also the former Chief Scientist of Community Climate Projects in CGD, which includes the Community Earth System Model (CESM), and a former director of CGD and the NCAR Earth System Laboratory.
 Jim spent a year as a visiting scientist at the Hadley Centre for Climate Prediction and Research in the U.K.